xluckydegen/launchpad-contracts/contracts/echidna/fuzzing-report.md

 - [x] 1.
 Users cannot claim more tokens than their `maxAmount`
 - [x] 2.
 User cannot claim if `enabled` flag in `DistributionData` is set to `true`.
-- [ ] 3.
+- [ ] (PARTIALLY TESTED) 3.
 User cannot claim more tokens proportionally to `tokensDistributable`. i.e. user's balance after claim must be always equal to the tokens claimable in the given round.
 - [x] 4.
 User's token balance must always increase after successful claim.
 - [x] 5.
 Distribution's token balance must always decrease after successful claim.
 - [x] 6.
 User can always claim if eligible.